 Should I Hire a Lawyer to Help Me in Small Claims Court?

-The answer to that questions really depends upon how much a lawyer would charge you vs. the value of your claim (or the claim against you).
+The answer to that question really depends upon how much a lawyer would charge you vs. the value of your claim (or the claim against you).
 In many cases where the value of your claim is much less than $7,500, then hiring a lawyer may be more costly than its worth.
 Also, the answer depends on how complicated your claim may be in terms of the number of witnesses and documents or complications in the law.
-In those situations, I would suggest hiring a lawyer for a half hour or an hour to go over your case including how you intend to prove it or defend it.
+In those situations, I would suggest hiring a lawyer for a half-hour or an hour to go over your case including how you intend to prove it or defend it.
 During that time, the lawyer should be able to give you pointers about your case, what proof you’ll need, how to use your proof, and how best to handle the claim yourself in South Carolina’s Small Claims Court.